Santo DiMera

 Santo DiMera is a fictional character on the soap opera Days of Our Lives.
 He was portrayed by James Scott from July 9, 2007 to September 28, 2007.
-Scott reprised the role on August 20, 2008 as a figment of John's imagination.
-He is the father of Stefano DiMera and established the wealth and power of the DiMera family.
+Scott reprised the role on August 20, 2008, as a figment of John's imagination.
+The titular character was the father of Stefano DiMera and established the wealth and power of the DiMera family.